 You absolutely must submit a song to radio stations that is high quality.
 It has to have gone through every stage of musical creation: composing, producing, arranging, vocal recording, mixing, mastering, etc. The challenge here is to select a track that is both representative of your musical style and also has strong potential.
 More simply, it is your “big hit”.

 As an indie artist, you have something big artists that are signed to record labels don’t: complete creative control over what music you want to release.
 The freedom is amazing, though you should ask people you trust to tell you which of your tracks they could envision getting radio plays the most.
-It’s likely that your current favorite song on the radio is one that is easily remembered and has a lot of repetition.
+It’s likely that your current favorite song on the radio is one that is catchy and has a lot of repetition.
 And because it gets lots of radio plays, everyone around you knows the words.
 Sift through your new music to figure out what could fit that format best.

-If you’re wondering how to get your song on the radio, quotas are one thing that can be overlooked.
+To get radio promotion, it’s worth looking into whether your country/region has language quotas.
+Since they affect whether your track will be played on the radio, quotas are one thing that can’t be overlooked.
 For example, if your album release includes tracks in a mix of languages, it often makes sense to promote the one in your primary language.
 However, music is more global than ever, so you actually may have a better chance of getting certain language tracks onto national and international radios!

 There are also different types of radio stations to be aware of.
 If you are able to target one or more stations for each of the following categories, you’re off to a great start: